The role of research infrastructure formation strategies in opening and closing science

 (University of Oulu)

-Helena Karasti (University of Oulu)
+Helena Karasti (IT University of Copenhagen)

 Elena Parmiggiani (Norwegian Uni. of Science and Technology)